amitkumarbio/amitkumarbio/README.md

 - 👋 Hi, I’m Amit kumar
-- 👀 I’m interested in development with PHP, Laravel, NodeJS MYsql and devOps CI/CD etc
+- 👀 I’m interested in development with PHP, Laravel, Codeigniter, JavaScript, Jquery, NodeJS, MySQL and devOps CI/CD etc
-- 🌱 I’m currently learning much more about devOps
+- 🌱 I’m currently learning much more about
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me